 Jacket of the new edition.

 The Handbook of British Archaeology was our first book, and it was published in 1982.
 Over twenty-five years later, it has now been fully updated and expanded by a team of specialists.
+It is available as a paperback book and also as an e-book, for example in Kindle format.
 We give here a summary of the background to the book and what the revised version contains.

 Jacket of the old edition.